 Neutrophil extracellular traps in COVID-19

-June 4, 2020 | Yu Zuo, Srilakshmi Valavarthi, Hui Shi, Kelsey Gockman, Melanie Zuo, Jacqueline A. Madison, Christopher Blair, Andrew Weber, Betsy J. Barnes, Mikala Egeblad, Robert J. Woods, Yogendra Kanthi, and Jason S. Knight
+June 4, 2020 | Yu Zuo, Srilakshmi Valavarthi, Hui Shi, Kelsey Gockman, Melanie Zuo, Jacqueline A. Madison, Christopher Blair, Andrew Weber, Betsy J. Barnes, Mikala Egeblad, Robert J. Woods, Yogendra Kanthi and Jason S. Knight

-This study investigates the role of neutrophil extracellular traps (NETs) in severe cases of COVID-19.
-NETs are extracellular webs composed of chromatin, microbial proteins, and oxidant enzymes released by neutrophils to contain infections.
-However, when not properly regulated, NETs can contribute to inflammation and microvascular thrombosis.
-The researchers found that sera from COVID-19 patients had elevated levels of cell-free DNA, myeloperoxidase-DNA (MPD-DNA), and citrullinated histone H3 (Cit-H3), which are specific markers of NETs.
-These markers correlated with acute-phase reactants such as C-reactive protein, D-dimer, and lactate dehydrogenase, as well as absolute neutrophil count.
-Notably, cell-free DNA and MPD-DNA were higher in hospitalized patients receiving mechanical ventilation compared to those breathing room air.
-Additionally, COVID-19 sera triggered NET release from control neutrophils in vitro.
-The findings suggest that NETs may play a significant role in the progression of severe COVID-19 and could be novel therapeutic targets.
-Future studies should investigate the predictive power of circulating NETs in longitudinal cohorts and explore potential therapeutic strategies targeting NETs in severe COVID-19.This study investigates the role of neutrophil extracellular traps (NETs) in severe cases of COVID-19.
-NETs are extracellular webs composed of chromatin, microbial proteins, and oxidant enzymes released by neutrophils to contain infections.
-However, when not properly regulated, NETs can contribute to inflammation and microvascular thrombosis.
-The researchers found that sera from COVID-19 patients had elevated levels of cell-free DNA, myeloperoxidase-DNA (MPD-DNA), and citrullinated histone H3 (Cit-H3), which are specific markers of NETs.
-These markers correlated with acute-phase reactants such as C-reactive protein, D-dimer, and lactate dehydrogenase, as well as absolute neutrophil count.
-Notably, cell-free DNA and MPD-DNA were higher in hospitalized patients receiving mechanical ventilation compared to those breathing room air.
-Additionally, COVID-19 sera triggered NET release from control neutrophils in vitro.
-The findings suggest that NETs may play a significant role in the progression of severe COVID-19 and could be novel therapeutic targets.
-Future studies should investigate the predictive power of circulating NETs in longitudinal cohorts and explore potential therapeutic strategies targeting NETs in severe COVID-19.
+Neutrophil extracellular traps (NETs) are extracellular webs of chromatin, microbicidal proteins, and oxidant enzymes released by neutrophils to combat infections.
+However, when not properly regulated, NETs can contribute to inflammation and microvascular thrombosis, including in the lungs of patients with acute respiratory distress syndrome (ARDS).
+A study found that patients with severe coronavirus disease 2019 (COVID-19) had elevated levels of cell-free DNA, myeloperoxidase-DNA (MPO-DNA), and citrullinated histone H3 (Cit-H3) in their sera, which are specific markers of NETs.
+These markers correlated with acute-phase reactants such as C-reactive protein, D-dimer, and lactate dehydrogenase, as well as absolute neutrophil count and platelet levels.
+Patients requiring mechanical ventilation had higher levels of cell-free DNA and MPO-DNA compared to those breathing room air.
+Additionally, sera from individuals with COVID-19 triggered NET release from control neutrophils in vitro.
+The study suggests that NETs may play a role in the inflammatory storm and thrombo-inflammatory processes in severe COVID-19.
+Future research should investigate the predictive power of circulating NETs in longitudinal cohorts and determine their potential as therapeutic targets.
+The study highlights the importance of understanding the role of neutrophil effector functions in the complications of COVID-19.Neutrophil extracellular traps (NETs) are extracellular webs of chromatin, microbicidal proteins, and oxidant enzymes released by neutrophils to combat infections.
+However, when not properly regulated, NETs can contribute to inflammation and microvascular thrombosis, including in the lungs of patients with acute respiratory distress syndrome (ARDS).
+A study found that patients with severe coronavirus disease 2019 (COVID-19) had elevated levels of cell-free DNA, myeloperoxidase-DNA (MPO-DNA), and citrullinated histone H3 (Cit-H3) in their sera, which are specific markers of NETs.
+These markers correlated with acute-phase reactants such as C-reactive protein, D-dimer, and lactate dehydrogenase, as well as absolute neutrophil count and platelet levels.
+Patients requiring mechanical ventilation had higher levels of cell-free DNA and MPO-DNA compared to those breathing room air.
+Additionally, sera from individuals with COVID-19 triggered NET release from control neutrophils in vitro.
+The study suggests that NETs may play a role in the inflammatory storm and thrombo-inflammatory processes in severe COVID-19.
+Future research should investigate the predictive power of circulating NETs in longitudinal cohorts and determine their potential as therapeutic targets.
+The study highlights the importance of understanding the role of neutrophil effector functions in the complications of COVID-19.

 Reach us at info@study.space

-[slides and audio] Neutrophil extracellular traps in COVID-19.
+Understanding Neutrophil extracellular traps in COVID-19.